tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 ---
 layout: post
-title:  "Containers From Scratch Pt.2 Networking draft"
+title:  "Containers From Scratch Pt.2 Networking"
 date:   2016-10-08
 categories: c linux containers docker networking
 ---

 The next thing to do was do get my containers to do some useful stuff on the Internet.
 I wanted my containers to ping each other, connect out to the Internet and listen on ports while being fully isolated from the main system.
-I had to resort to a lot of scripting to get this working simply.
+I had to resort to scripting to get this working simply.
 A lot of the networking I'm sure is really interesting but would have taken me off track for the goal here.

 I started with isolating the network namespace.
 Add the flag `CLONE_NEWNET` to clone.
-There wont be much here except the loopback.
+If you run the container and check the network configuration there should only be the loopback.

-veth devices can be used to connect network name spaces.
+If the network namespace is isolated it would seem unintuitive to be able to have connections. veth devices can be used to make the connection between namespaces.
 The best description I read was to think of them as a pipe between namespaces.
+This clicked for me when I thought of a veth pair as an actual ethernet cable.

 ```
     -------------------------